Your WCS students are watching you!

 14 common teaching habits that might be sabotaging your students

 Even the best teachers with the best intentions have moments of unintentional subliminal teaching: when their teaching habits or advice accidentally deliver a completely different, counterproductive, undesirable lesson.
 Check your habits here!
 In this article, I’m going to talk about why certain advice backfires.
-Then I outline 14 typical teaching habits or advice that
+Then I outline 14 typical teaching habits or advice that tend to

 Read More